 Although the Law on Trade Companies envisions this as a possibility, still, there is an absence of bylaws that enables full implementation.
 Therefore, companies are faced with uncertainty in their implementation and do not dare to organize their Assemblies in this way.

-On the other hand, when we consulted colleagues from Slovenia to see how their parliaments are organized, it turned out that we are one step ahead of them and that in fact their laws have yet to be adapted to the trends imposed by the digital transformation.
-As conclusion, we have laws that need to be further regulated by the institutions with bylaws, in order for companies to have legal certainty to realign on these provisions.
+On the other hand, when we consulted colleagues from Slovenia to see how their parliaments are organized, it turned out that we are one step ahead of them and that in fact, their laws have yet to be adapted to the trends imposed by the digital transformation.
+In a conclusion, we have laws that need to be further regulated by the institutions with bylaws, in order for companies to have legal certainty to realign on these provisions.

 In addition to these two initiatives, we are also working on issues related to free trade agreements, the PEM – Convention, preferential rules of origin of goods, customs tariffs.
 At the moment, the most pressing issue is Brexit and the free trade agreement with the United Kingdom due to the negative effects on foreign trade with both the United Kingdom and the EU, which will arise from the incomplete resolution of the issue before 1.1.2021.

-What I believe, it is extremely important to note that it is in our intention to work as a partner to economic policymakers, since we only believe that solutions we mutually achieve will have a broader impact on the economy where businesses and people can flourish.
+I believe, it is extremely important to note that it is in our intention to work as a partner to economic policymakers since we only believe that solutions we mutually achieve will have a broader impact on the economy where businesses and people can flourish.

 8. How can companies respond to the challenges posed by these times of crisis?

 The change is happening faster than ever, which means that challenges and new opportunities are more present.
 The sudden and unexpected shift in the status quo that we are currently in, is rationalized and often justified in a contradictory way by companies.
 Adaptation to the crisis situation must be fully understood, accepted as inevitable and properly realized.
 Even in these times of crisis, companies must remain focused – plan and take appropriate action to offset the effects of the crisis.